ipfs/specs/UNIXFS.md

 To aid in deduplication of data even for small files, file data can be stored in a separate node linked to from the `File` node in order for the data to have a constant [CID] regardless of the metadata associated with it.

 As a further optimization, if the `File` node's serialized size is small, it may be inlined into its v1 [CID] by using the [`identity`](https://github.com/multiformats/multicodec/blob/master/table.csv) [multihash].

-Such [CID]s must consist of 23 bytes or fewer in order for them to fit inside the 63 character limit for a DNS label when encoded in base32 (see [RFC1035 Section 2.3.1](https://tools.ietf.org/html/rfc1035#section-2.3.1)).

 ## Importing